 Crisfield, MD / Tangier, VA

-Settled in 1608 by Capt.
-John Smith, the charming island of Tangier retains many customs and much of the appearance of an earlier era.
-Stroll through the delightful village, crab shanties, shops and unique homes on a personalized guided walking tour of the "blue crab capital of the world".
+Settled in 1608 by Captain John Smith, the charming island of Tangier retains many customs and much of the appearance of an earlier era.
+Stroll through the delightful village, crab shanties, shops, and unique homes, on a personalized guided walking tour of the "Blue Crab Capital of the World."

 Crisfield Walking Tour

 Crisfield began as a small fishing village and grew to become the "Crab Capital of the World."
 Enjoy a guided stroll through downtown Historic Crisfield and hear stories spanning over four centuries.
 View the map that Captain John Smith created when he first met the natives in 1608.
 Listen to stories of the first settlers, and learn about the battles that took place in this town including those with pirates, the British in the Revolutionary War and the War of 1812, as well as the first naval battle of America.

 Tangier Island Ferry & History Museum - Complimentary Excursion

 Enjoy a ferry ride to the unique island of Tangier.
 Upon arrival, enjoy a buffet lunch at Lorraine’s Restaurant which will include Chesapeake Bay Crab Cakes, Clam Fritters, Virginia Ham, Potato Salad, Coleslaw, Green Beans, Hot Corn Pudding, Home-Made Rolls, Beverages, and more.
 Following lunch, explore the island at your leisure before heading back to the mainland.
 As you stroll through the streets, you will be transported back in time to experience the life of a true Chesapeake waterman.
 Stop in the charming Tangier Island History Museum for a self-guided tour and learn about the lives of the working watermen.
 Island locals offer narrated golf cart tours for $5/person.

 Cambridge, MD / Oxford, MD